-Theme 4: Patterns of Suicidal Expression: The analysis reveals patterns such as emotional vulnerability, expression of suffering, and attribution of blame: a.
-Emotional vulnerability: Both cases depict emotional vulnerability, showcasing the struggles individuals face in managing their emotions and circumstances.
-Expressions like "I have no feelings anymore" and "I am in a lot of pain" highlight the severity of the people's emotional turmoil.
-Additionally, the statement "He had become more withdrawn the year before" suggests a pattern of emotional withdrawal, further highlighting emotional vulnerability.
+Theme 4: Patterns of Suicidal Expression: The analysis revealed patterns such as emotional vulnerability, expression of suffering, and attribution of blame as detailed:

-b.
-Communication of pain and need.
-Both individuals who posted notes communicate their pain and emotional needs for understanding, support, and validation measures to other members.
-Statements like "I hope someone reads this and tries to help me" and "I simply want someone to listen to me" demonstrate a clear expression of emotional distress and the need for support.
-Furthermore, the statement "Please hold it and do not kill yourself; the wound will heal gradually" reflects a plea for emotional support and reassurance.

-c.
-Attribution of Blame and Responsibility: Case Study 1 attributes blame to oneself, while Case Study 2 expresses guilt for not recognizing signs of distress.
-The statement "This member participant blamed himself for the current situation" illustrates self-blame and a sense of responsibility for the individual's circumstances; however, it turned out to a distortive manner of blaming oneself, which triggered a feeling of failure in one's responsibility.
-Additionally, the statement "I feel so much guilt for not acknowledging the pain he was feeling" highlights a sense of remorse and guilt for failing to recognize the signs of distress in a loved one.

-Them 5: Patterns and Dynamics of Intervention The analysis reveals the following patterns: supportive responses, therapeutic support, and community acceptance:

 - a.
+Emotional vulnerability: the extracts from cases depicted emotional vulnerability, showcasing the struggles individuals face in managing their emotions and circumstances.
+For instance, participants who posted suicide notes expressed themselves thus: "I have no feelings anymore" and "I am in a lot of pain" highlight the severity of the people's emotional turmoil.
+Additionally, the statement from a participant who posted suicide notes; "He had become more withdrawn the year before" suggests a pattern of emotional withdrawal, further highlighting emotional vulnerability to suicidal behavior. - b.
+Communication of pains and needs: the individuals who posted suicidal notes communicate their pains and emotional needs for understanding, support, and validation measures to other members in the platforms.
+Some extracted statements from participants who posted suicide notes; "I hope someone reads this and tries to help me" and "I simply want someone to listen to me" demonstrated a clear expression of emotional distress and the need for support.
+Furthermore, the statement such as; "Please hold it and do not kill yourself; the wound will heal gradually" from a participant who posted suicide notes reflects a plea for emotional support and reassurance. - c.
+Attribution of Blame and Responsibility: The Individuals in these cases attributed blame to either themselves or others.
+One participant who posted suicide notes also expressed guilt for not recognize signs of distress in her demised son thus; "I blamed myself for the current situation" illustrates self-blame and a sense of responsibility for the individual's circumstances; however, it turned out to a distortive manner of blaming oneself, which triggered a feeling of failure in one's responsibility.
+Additionally, the statement such as; "I feel so much guilt for not acknowledging the pain he was feeling" highlights a sense of remorse and guilt for failing to recognize the signs of distress in a loved one.

+Them 5: Patterns and Dynamics of Intervention: The analysis reveals the following patterns: supportive responses, therapeutic support, and community acceptance:

+- a.
 Supportive Responses: The statements of both experts and lay members reflect supportive responses aimed at providing empathy, understanding, and encouragement to the individuals experiencing suicidal thoughts.
 Expressions like "I understand how you feel" and "Please never blame yourself" demonstrate empathy and reassurance, while the statement "I was once like this, but I survived it also" offers hope and encouragement based on personal experience. - b.
-Community acceptance: The expressions provided depict a sense of acceptance within the Facebook community; for instance, a poster of suicide notes said, "Thanks for accepting me, and I will appreciate it if I could gain the help and support, I desire."
-Statements like "Thank you for accepting me into this group" and "It breaks my heart that more and more young people are dying" reflect a sense of belonging and solidarity within the community, contributing to the individuals' sense of acceptance and support.
+Community acceptance: The following expressions provided depict a sense of acceptance within the Facebook community; for instance, a poster of suicide notes said, "Thanks for accepting me, and I will appreciate it if I could gain the help and support, I desire."
+Other participants who posted suicide notes stated, "Thank you for accepting me into this group" and another respondent said, "It breaks my heart that more and more young people are dying".
+All these statements reflect a sense of belonging and solidarity within the community, contributing to the individuals' sense of acceptance and support.